 Biology is the science of living organisms, including their structure, function, growth, origin, evolution, and distribution.
-If you are interested in ecology, genetics, microbiology, or cellular, developmental, environmental, or molecular biology, and want to develop a foundation in biology while also exploring other academic disciplines, the Biology B.A. degree may be a good choice for you.
+If you are interested in ecology, genetics, microbiology, cellular, developmental, environmental, or molecular biology, and want to develop a foundation in biology while also exploring other academic disciplines, the Biology B.A. degree may be a good choice for you.

 The Department of Biology is part of the College of Arts and Sciences and includes expert faculty who specialize in a wide range of disciplines within the biological sciences.
 When pursuing a biology major, you work with faculty who are conducting ongoing cutting-edge research in biology, giving you the opportunity to participate in some of the latest scholarship in the field.